bioidiap/bob.extension/doc/config.rst

 The configuration file does not have to limit itself to simple Pythonic operations, you can import modules and more.

+There is a special function to load global configuration resources, typically called *run commands* (or "rc" for short files).
+The function is called :py:func:`bob.extension.config.loadrc` file and automatically searches for an RC file named :py:func:`bob.extension.config.RCFILENAME` on the current directory and, if that does not exist, reads the file with the same name located on the root of your home directory (or whatever ``${HOME}/.bobrc.py`` points to).

+Configurable resources in each |project| package should be clearly named so you can correctly configure them.
+The next section hints on how to organize such global resources so they are configured homogeneously across packages in the
+|project| echo-system.

 Package Defaults